Do drivers need to apply before starting to offer rides? What are the requirements for becoming a driver? Is there an

 – when you want to close your account

 When you’re ready to convert redeemable credits to cash, send us an email at firstname.lastname@example.org with the subject line “DRIVER EARNED CREDITS WITHDRAWAL” and include your full mailing address in the email.
-We’ll send you a check with the amount equal to the amount of redeemable credits (earned) in your account on the day we issue the check.
+We’ll send via check or PayPal the amount equal to the amount of redeemable credits (earned) in your account on the day we process your request.
 You must use the email address used in your iCarpool profile to request the withdrawal.
+Please note, your account must have a minimum redeemable credits balance of $10 to cash out the credits.

 Can I use ride credits collected in my account to take rides?

 Yes.
 The credits you receive by giving rides are available in the app as redeemable ride credits.
 You can use redeemable ride credits to pay for a ride.
 When you book a ride, the app automatically uses your redeemable ride credits if required.
 Many of us choose to drive on some days and ride on other days.
 The ability to use the credits you receive as a driver to pay for rides is designed to help in this scenario.

 What about tolls and parking costs?

 These are the driver’s responsibility.
 We understand driving is expensive and your commute can cost a lot.
 At iCarpool, we help drivers offset their driving costs through carpooling and commuter drivers can save thousands of dollars each year by using the app.
 However, we don’t guarantee that costs of driving are split evenly between riders and drivers.
 For instance some cars may give a higher mileage than others.
 Some drivers may prefer premium fuel, encounter tolls depending on the time or the lane used or they may encounter other costs which are not direct driving costs such as parking.
 The iCarpool app does not account for the exact mileage a car gives, tolls or parking costs.

 I have a new car.
 How can I update that in my driver profile?